This is Phase 2 of the doll quilt kit samples — one down, and two more to go.

 Years ago on ebay I saw a vintage scottie quilt with a similar diagonal set with the striped setting triangles, and I always wanted to try it.
 I think it turned out pretty cute.

 A couple of people asked me about the glue technique and I wanted to answer their questions.
 The glue I use is Aleene’s Fabric Fusion which I thinly paint on top and just inside of the cutting line (1/8″ or less).
 The glue is to prevent the fabric from raveling and to avoid having to turn under the edges of the piece; not to adhere the scottie to the background fabric.
-Once the glue is dry, the piece is appliqued in the usual fashion using a blanket stitch (or buttonhole if you prefer).
+Once the glue is dry, the piece is cut and appliqued in the usual fashion using a blanket stitch (or buttonhole if you prefer).
 These stitches work best because the needle does not have to pierce the glued edge of the piece.

 The top finishes at 18″ x 23″